 Zoheb Davar develops Rayton’s business strategy and manages the company’s partnerships and operations.
 With a background in private equity investments in environmentally sustainable companies, Zoheb leads fundraising efforts alongside Andrew Yakub.
 Additionally, Zoheb is a Clean Energy Leadership Institute Fellow and the founder of Cleantech Rising, a 501c3 nonprofit serving as a nexus for cleantech information and jobs.

 Ji Kim facilitates the management of Ratyon’s community outreach, partnerships, operations, and strategy.
-Ji received his bachelor’s degree in biochemistry at UCSD and has experience working on plant biochemistry research for the Chory Laboratory at the Salk Institute.
+Ji received his bachelor’s degree in biochemistry at UCSD with plant biochemistry research experience at the Salk Institute for Biological Studies.
 Ji is the co-founder of International Health Collective, a 501c3 nonprofit that provides healthcare access for rural communities in Tijuana, Mexico.

 Directors and Advisors

 Dr. Mark Goorsky is a UCLA professor, former UCLA Materials Science Chair, and Rayton Solar’s resident expert in ion implantation, layer transfer, wafer bonding and material integration.
 Dr. Goorsky received his Ph.D. in Materials Science and Engineering from MIT and continued his postdoctoral fellowship at the IBM T.J.
 Watson Research Center.
 Dr. Goorsky’s expertise in materials science and wafer bonding is incredibly crucial to the development of Rayton Solar’s ion-cutting process.